6 Ways to Determine if an RFP Is Worth Responding To

 Questions to Assess Team Resources:

 ✓ Do you have resources available?
 How much bandwidth do you and your team have to spare?
-Are your core team and additional resources available?
-Or are you stretching your team too thin?
+Is your core bid team available?
+What about additional resources?
+Consider if you’re stretching the team too thin.

 ✓ Do you have buy-in?
 Do you have buy-in from the right internal stakeholders to meet this deadline?
 Or is this an important client for your team to retain?